PaddlePaddle/PaddleX/docs/installation/installation.en.md

 With the official Docker image, <b>PaddlePaddle, PaddleX (wheel and all plugins), and the CUDA stack are preconfigured</b>; <b>pull the image and start the container to begin</b>. <b>Note: the PaddleX official image is not the same as the PaddlePaddle framework official image—the latter does not include PaddleX.</b>

-With a custom installation, you usually install the PaddlePaddle framework or other dependencies per Sections 4 and 5 first, then obtain the PaddleX source code, and finally choose an installation mode.
+With a custom installation, you usually install the required inference engine per Section 4 first, then obtain the PaddleX source code, and finally choose an installation mode.

 > ❗ You do not need to match the host CUDA version; only the GPU driver version matters.